-The providing of equal opportunities for employment and conditions of employment to all members regardless of race, conditions of employment to all members regardless of race, creed, color, age, sex, religion, national origin, marital status, or physical impairment.
+The providing of equal opportunities for employment and

+conditions of employment to all members regardless of race, creed, color, age, sex, religion, national origin, marital status, or physical impairment.

 EXCESSIVE USE OF FORCEUse of force that exceeds the degree of force permitted by law, policy, or the observing officer's employing agency.